Is Mallo Local? What Local-First Means Here

 - how much you trust the tool in everyday writing

-- how predictable the workflow feels
+- how predictable dictation feels

 - how comfortable you are using voice in regular work

-If you are talking into prompts, drafts, or internal documents every day, “where does this speech go?” becomes a real product question.
+If you are talking into prompts, drafts, or internal documents every day, """where does this speech go?""" becomes a real product question.

 Does local-first remove model decisions?